derekgr/leds/README.md

 ## Parts

-- Raspberry Pi with [Occidentalis](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/occidentalis-v0-dot-2) for hardware SPI
+- Raspberry Pi with [Occidentalis](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/occidentalis-v0-dot-2) for hardware SPI driver support
 - [Addressable RGB LED strip](http://adafruit.com/products/306)
 - A 5V power supply with ~500mA for the Raspberry Pi and ~2A per meter of strip; I used [this](https://www.adafruit.com/products/658)